pheobeayo/adwuma/README.md

 Action: The milestone is reviewed and approved by the employer.
 Outcome: John receives payment in cryptocurrencies directly into his ADWUMA wallet.

+## GETTING STARTED:
+Getting Started with Aduwa is quite easy....

+As a mobile application, which you can also use on Personal computers,

+On opening the app, there is a splash screen which will take you to some other onboarding screens that give overview of Adwuma.

+Then you as a talent or project lead will sign up with all the details required, get connected with your wallet and get started...

+## PREREQUISITES:
+You need a node version and a coding environment.

+## INSTALLATION:
+You will need to fork or clone the repository.
+You will cd into the folder adwuma,  Then you will install all packages using the "npm install" and then  run the command "npm run dev"

+You will have the app running locally on your local host